 These transient conditions are associated with an increased risk of venous thrombosis.

 Although venous thromboembolism is the most common thrombotic complication of surgery, iatrogenic surgical injuries can also lead to arterial occlusion.

-Furthermore, arterial thrombosis secondary to surgery may represent the first manifestation of heparin-induced thrombocytopenia, an autoimmune disease triggered by exposure to heparin that is commonly administered as antithrombotic prophylaxis of postoperative venous thromboembolism.
+Furthermore, arterial thrombosis secondary to surgery may represent the first manifestation of heparin-induced thrombocytopenia, an autoimmune disease triggered by exposure to heparin that is commonly administered as antithrombotic prevention of postoperative venous thromboembolism.

-Cancer is one of the most important acquired risk factors for venous thromboembolism.
+Cancer is one of the most essential acquired risk factors for venous thromboembolism.